mouhyemen/RoboND-Project_Controls/README.md

 ![confusion_matrix](./images/confusion_matrix.png)

 Based on the classification performed above, an accuracy score of 87.75% is achieved (using 32 bins, 50 poses, and **HSV** flag set to True).
-Each cluster is then assigned a label.

 ```python
 # Classify the clusters! (loop through each detected cluster)